Single Letter

 Letter Description

-Summary: This note is dated 14 June 1781, from Hamilton to Gunning, in which she writes that she cannot leave London without writing Gunning a few lines.
-Hamilton notes that she is ill and has been 'sleeping 3 nights in different Beds' on hard mattresses, which has caused her little rest.
-She feels nervous and asks Gunning to tell Dr Turton that she has sent for four draughts as she has done before, and will take the same dose.
-She wishes to know if he approves.
-She asks that Gunning sends her reply to 'Babel'.
+Summary: This note from Hamilton to Gunning is dated 14 June 1781.
+She cannot leave London without writing Gunning a few lines.
+Hamilton is ill and has been 'sleeping 3 nights in different Beds' on hard mattresses, which has destroyed her rest.
+She is very nervous and asks Gunning to tell Dr Turton that she has sent for four draughts as before, and will start with the same dose.

 Length: 1 sheet, 100 words